cdktf/cdktf-provider-cloudflare/docs/dataCloudflareUserAgentBlockingRules.python.md

 A string to search for in the description of existing rules.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.6.0/docs/data-sources/user_agent_blocking_rules#description DataCloudflareUserAgentBlockingRules#description}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.7.0/docs/data-sources/user_agent_blocking_rules#description DataCloudflareUserAgentBlockingRules#description}

----

-##### `description_search`<sup>Optional</sup> <a name="description_search" id="@cdktf/provider-cloudflare.dataCloudflareUserAgentBlockingRules.DataCloudflareUserAgentBlockingRules.Initializer.parameter.descriptionSearch"></a>

-- *Type:* str

-A string to search for in the description of existing rules.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.6.0/docs/data-sources/user_agent_blocking_rules#description_search DataCloudflareUserAgentBlockingRules#description_search}

 ---